celo-org/build-with-celo-hackathon/README.md

 #### Ethereum Tools

--   Similarities between Celo and Ethereum means you can use many of the most popular Ethereum developer tools.
+-   Similarities between Celo and Ethereum mean you can use many of the most popular Ethereum developer tools.
 -   Celo supports the EVM, so tools for writing smart contracts in Solidity (or any language that compiles to EVM bytecode) are compatible with Celo
 -   ERC20, NFT (ERC721) and other smart contract interface standards are supported, see [Celo for Ethereum Developers](https://docs.celo.org/developer-guide/celo-for-eth-devs)
 - [Truffle](https://www.trufflesuite.com/)